 Current Consultations and Enquiries

-New consultations and closing date reminders are always posted on News Online (the weekly Technical Newsletter sent to CIWM members), this page shows the list of consolidated UK wide consultations that CIWM are aware of, however, CIWM will not necessarily be responding to every consultation in this list.
+New consultations and closing date reminders are always posted on the Member Newsletter (previously known as News Online and is the weekly Technical Newsletter exclusive to CIWM members), this page shows the list of consolidated UK wide consultations that CIWM are aware of, however, CIWM will not necessarily be responding to every consultation in this list.

 Responses to past consultations can be viewed using the links in the box on the right of this page.
 If you require any further information please contact the Technical Team.

 Comprehensive Spending Review 2020

 A Comprehensive Spending Review representation is a written representation that comments on government policy or suggests new policy ideas for the Comprehensive Spending Review.
 It can be submitted by an interest group, individual or representative body to HM Treasury.

 Discussion on the "Future Recycling and Separate Collection of Waste of a Household Nature in Northern Ireland" - due 4 October.

 The document sets out the current position of recycling in Northern Ireland, and the current and new regulatory, climate change and market drivers that will influence policy in the future.
 It seeks views on a range of proposals, which will help shape the landscape of waste management in Northern Ireland.

 Consultation on the Waste Management Plan for England - due 15 October.